jantoebes/knowledge/mtls/Readme.md

 # Types of keys
 The following types of cryptomatic keys are
 - Assymmetric -> One party can read other party can write
-- Symmetric -> Client / server can read and write data
+- Symmetric -> Client / server can read and write data (faster)

 # Scenarios for assymmetric keys
-There are two scenarios for using ssymmetric keys:
+There are two scenarios for using assymmetric keys:
 - Signing: *One sign, Many validates*
   - Server signs a document with private key
   - Client uses servers public available public key to decrypt document